 Vegetarian Cabbage Soup is a flavorful and healthier way to eat Russian Shchi Soup.
 There’s nothing more comforting than a bowl of homemade soup on a cold day, or when you’re not feeling well.
 Vegan and vegetarian soups are full of flavor, especially if you make the stock properly.
 You won't even realize you're eating a soup without meat.

 Vegetarian Shchi soup has been eaten in Russia for about a 1000 years, ever since cabbage was introduced to Russia.
 It can be made with meat or as a vegetarian dish.
 Shchi is a staple on every Russian table, usually served with sour cream and rye bread.
 There’s a saying in Russian, ”Щи да каша — пища наша.” which means Shchi and kasha – are our food.
 The main difference between Shchi and Borscht is the addition of beets.

-There are many reasons to eat a vegetarian soup.
+There are many reasons to eat a vegetarian or vegan soup.
 You might be a part-time vegetarian when observing Lent, Ash Wednesday, Good Friday, or even sometimes plain old every single Fridays (according to your faith).
 Perhaps you want to start cutting out fats from your diet, and a healthy meat free diet could possibly help lower your cholesterol.
 You might be on a meat fast, limiting your meat intake.
 So many reasons to eat a vegetarian soup dish.

 It’s always best to make your own vegetable stock from scratch.
 I sometimes prepare the stock the night before, then really all that’s left is to prep the vegetables for the Vegetarian Shchi Soup.
-There are many ways to prepare Russian cabbage soups, from Shchi to the many varieties of Borscht, all are delicious, even this vegetarian one!
+There are many ways to prepare Russian cabbage soups, from Shchi to the many varieties of Borscht, all are delicious, especially this vegan one!
 Bon Appetit! Приятного аппетита!

 - ½ cabbage chopped and shredded